Your December Horoscope Is Here — & It’s Starting Off With A Whirlwind

 The mood shifts again on December 19th, when the Sagittarius New Moon arrives in your intimacy and shared resources zone.
 This lunation is about energetic merging with another person, a purpose, a source of power that stretches beyond your ego.
 You may feel a surge of desire, a temptation to go deeper in a connection, or a hunger to be emotionally seen in ways you’ve been shielding.

-But don’t rush, because just four days earlier, Mars enters Capricorn, launching a six week chapter of expansion, risk, and long-term vision — and that could add tension between staying in control vs. surrendering to something bigger.
-From December 21st onward, the Capricorn stellium in the skies reminds you to walk your talk.
+But don’t rush, because just three days earlier, Mars enters Capricorn, launching a six-week chapter of expansion, risk, and long-term vision — and that could add tension between staying in control vs. surrendering to something bigger.
+From December 22nd onward, the Capricorn stellium in the skies reminds you to walk your talk.
 It’s not just about climbing — it’s about meaning.
 As the year closes, ask yourself: where do I feel brave enough to let go of control?
 And where am I ready to rebuild, slowly, with devotion?
 Your next chapter doesn’t need to be rushed.
 But it does need to be real.

 Gemini Sun & Rising: